hschimpf/hschimpf/README.md

 ### [Parallel SDK](https://github.com/hschimpf/parallel-sdk)

-I built a library that allows you to execute long-running tasks in parallel in PHP.
+A library that allows you to execute long-running tasks in parallel in PHP.
 The library provides a simple and easy-to-use way to schedule tasks to run in parallel, track the progress of tasks, and handle errors that occur during task execution.

-The library is a wrapper around [krakjoe/parallel](https://github.com/krakjoe/parallel) extension, and is designed to work even if the `parallel` extension isn't available.
+The library is a wrapper around [krakjoe/parallel](https://github.com/krakjoe/parallel) extension and is designed to work even if the `parallel` extension isn't available.

 ### [Bancard SDK](https://github.com/hschimpf/bancard-sdk)

-I built a library to integrate the [vPOS](https://www.bancard.com.py/vpos) and [VentasQR](https://comercios.bancard.com.py/productos/ventas-qr) products of [Bancard](https://www.bancard.com.py/) _(a Paraguayan payment processing company)_.
+A library to integrate the [vPOS](https://www.bancard.com.py/vpos) and [VentasQR](https://comercios.bancard.com.py/productos/ventas-qr) products of [Bancard](https://www.bancard.com.py/) _(a Paraguayan payment processing company)_.
 The library provides a simple and easy-to-use way to create and process Bancard payments.